woocommerce/woocommerce/readme.txt

 * Templating - CSS namespacing changes (courtesy of Brian Feister).
 * Templating - My account page broken up into template files (by Brian Richards)

+* Tweak - Optimised class loading (autoload).
+Reduced memory consumption.
+* Tweak - Moved shortcodes and widgets to classes.
+* Tweak - Tweaks to gateways API.
+Must use WC-WPI for IPN requests (classes will only be init when needed).
+* Tweak - Save hooks for gateways have changed to match shipping methods.
+Plugins must be updated with the new hook to save options.
 * Tweak - Cron jobs for scheduled sales.
 * Tweak - Improved product data panels.
 * Tweak - Improved installation + upgrade process upon activation.